K Means Algorithm Demonstrated by our Data Mining Homework Helpers

 To make the model outcome visually more appealing I defined sex as a label for the data and assigned a class to sex in Weka.
 At first, I plotted all attributes to see the distribution of each parameter.
 In the plot red color represents the Male class and blue to the Female class.

-Graphical Representation as a part of Data Assignment Help Service
+Graphical Representation as a part of Data Homework Help Service

 Visualization of all parameters shows that sex distribution is almost equal for every attribute.